Enphase Energy, Inc. Notice of April 20, 2026 Application Deadline for Class Action Lawsuit - Contact Lewis Kahn, Esq. at Kahn Swick & Foti, LLC, Before Application Deadline

-NEW YORK CITY and NEW ORLEANS, March 17, 2026 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., notifies investors in Enphase Energy, Inc. (“Enphase” or the “Company”) (NasdaqGM: ENPH) of a class action securities lawsuit.
+NEW YORK and NEW ORLEANS, March 24, 2026 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., notifies investors in Enphase Energy, Inc. (“Enphase” or the “Company”) (NasdaqGM: ENPH) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of investors of Enphase who were adversely affected by alleged securities fraud between April 22, 2025 and October 28, 2025.
 Follow the link below to get more information and be contacted by a member of our team: